dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 ### removeListener

-Remove a preciously added listener from the `CameraEnhancer` instance.
+Remove a previously added listener from the `CameraEnhancer` instance.
 This method will have no effect if there is no listener exists in `CameraEnhancer` instance.

 ```java
 void removeListener(DCEFrameListener listener)